theinventorshouse/pxt-microbit/docs/projects/reaction-time/code.md

 # Code
+### @description code to make the Reaction Time interactive

+### ~avatar avatar

+Add code to make the Reaction Time interactive.

+### ~

+## Duration: ~30 minutes

+## Step 1: build reaction time game

+In order for the Reaction Game to follow the rules for determining the player's reaction speed, we need to set variables to store data.
+Then we will rename the variables to be “start”, “end”, “false_start”, and “running”.
+Then set the value of the variable “start” and “end” to 0.
+Then set the value of the variable “false_start” and “running” to false.
+Modify your code so that your code looks like this.

+.
+In the code below:
+- the user pressed button ``A`` to switch the servo to 180 degrees (to close the mouth of Milky Monster).
+- the user pressed button ``B`` to switch the servo to 0 degrees (to open the mouth of Milky Monster).

 Have you ever tried to build the boardgame Operation?
 Let's try making a game where you control atmospheric temperature!